THE CRADDOCK-TERRY GALLERY

 Riverviews Artspace is a living, breathing arts community featuring artist studios, creative local businesses, and inspired staff and residents.
 Why not celebrate ourselves once in a while?
-The Biennial Community Show is for displaying work done by the folks who live, work and serve Riverviews.
+The Biennial Community Show is for displaying work done by the folks who live, work, and serve Riverviews.
 Artwork can be any size and media, since we have such a spread of painters, photographers, designers, and more.
-This is a true showcase for everyone to see that we constantly evolving and growing, and more importantly still creating!
+This is a true showcase for everyone to see that we are constantly evolving and growing, and more importantly, still creating!

 Now a nation-wide call for entry, the Riverviews Artspace Annual Juried Art Show has been a tradition for 11 years.
 Artists of any media and subject matter, from any US state can enter 3 works for consideration to the chosen juror.
-Jurors in the past have been museum curators and educators from the VMFA in Richmond and the National Gallery in D.C., gallery owners and contemporary art writers from across VA.
+Jurors in the past have been museum curators and educators from the VMFA in Richmond and the National Gallery in D.C., gallery owners, and contemporary art writers from across VA.
 We will announce this year’s juror in July when the call for artists launches.
-On average over 100 artists apply each year.
+On average, over 100 artists apply each year.